 Our day ended with stunning sunset views and dinner on a private, secluded beach.
 Jorge and Beltran set up a table on the beach and served us Thai food for dinner.
 It was an awesome setting.
 It would have been perfect if it hadn’t been for the mosquitos that were eating us for dinner.
 Now I know for sure that I do not want to live on a deserted island…I’d become one giant mosquito bite.

 We arrived back at our hotel around 8 pm, tired, a little sunburned, but very happy.
 What an amazing day we had…snorkeling, swimming, even a little hiking.
 The best part was listening to Tyler and Kara laughing while snorkeling.
 I am glad that they had so much fun today.

 We found Thalassa Tours on TripAdvisor.
 We got very lucky that Jorge had an opening in his schedule to accommodate us.
 Jorge was very flexible with the itinerary, giving us plenty of time to snorkel and swim in Maya Bay like we wanted to.
 We never felt rushed plus we were never waiting on other people, a huge bonus of scheduling a private tour.
 Jorge and Beltran were awesome with Tyler and Kara, always making sure that they were comfortable and having a good time.

 They offer various tours, both by long tail boat and by a faster and more comfortable speedboat.
 The speedboat is much more expensive which is why we chose the long tail boat (but we also thought that the long tail boat offered a more authentic experience).
 We had a great experience with Thalassa Tours and highly recommend them to families and small groups wanting to tour the Thai islands.

-- Thailand: Cycling to the White Temple of Chiang Rai
+- Cycling to the White Temple in Chiang Rai

 - New Zealand: Hiking Roy’s Peak Track with Kids